Poetic Expressions

 Water.

-Clean water is a fundamental right.
+Clean water is a basic right for all living things.

 Of glowing seas,